Jhasmarti/SmartiJha_portfolio/README.md

   - Vanilla JavaScript (typewriter effect, interactivity)

 ---
+## Overview

-Home                 → Learn about Smarti
+- Home                 → Learn about Smarti
-Skills               → View skillset
+- Skills               → View skillset
-Projects             → See project showcase
+- Projects             → See project showcase
-Contact              → Get in touch clear                → Clear the terminal help                 → See all available commands
+- Contact              → Get in touch
+- Clear                → Clear the terminal
+- Help                 → See all available commands